railsagainstignorance/chromatography/README.md

 * create irregular droplets
 * randomise the characteristics of the cells, e.g. water capacity, flow params, etc.
 * stop when no water remaining in or on paper.
 DONE.
+* fix surfaceFlow - is not working properly

 ## The plan - part 2